S. P. P. Thorat

-Lieutenant General Shankarrao Pandurang Patil (SPP) Thorat, KC, DSO (12 August 1906 - 10 August 1992) was a General Officer in the Indian Army.
-He was the General Officer Commanding-in-Chief Eastern Command in the lead up to the 1962 Sino-Indian War.
+Lieutenant General Shankarrao Pandurang Patil Thorat, KC, DSO (12 August 1906 - 10 August 1992) was a senior General Officer of the Indian Army.
+He last served as the General Officer Commanding-in-Chief Eastern Command in the lead up to the 1962 Sino-Indian War.
+He earlier served as the Commander of the Custodian Force of India in the aftermath of the Korean War.
+He was awarded the Distinguished Service Order for his command of a battalion during WWII.

 Early life

 Shankarrao Thorat was born on 12 August 1906, in Vadgaon village, Kolhapur State, British India.
-He studied at Sir Parashurambhau College, Pune and then at the Royal Military College, Sandhurst, from where he commissioned into the British Indian Army.
+He studied at Sir Parashurambhau College, Pune and then at the Royal Military College, Sandhurst, from where he commissioned into the British Indian Army as a King's Commissioned Indian Officer (KCIO).